zuri-training/Pro_Team_41_Chunk-File/README.md

 ## Github Collaboration
-1. Fork this repository and create a project folde on your local manchine
+1. Fork this repository and create a project folder on your local machine

 2. Navigate to the terminal (pointing to your project folder/directory), Clone and then open it up on your prefered code editor